EbmeyerSt/ARG_loci_comparative_pipeline/README.txt

 The size of this dataset is roughly 3.3TB at the time of writing.

 ALTERNATIVE: Download a smaller test set of genomes containing the FOX AmpC-beta-lactamase using 'download_FOX_genomes.py'.
 Recommended.
+(This script will also download the UniprotKB and our database of IS/ISCR sequences for annotation).

 2.) create_assembly_db_v8.9.1.py is a pipeline that annotates ARGs all genomes and plasmids, extracts their genetic environments, predicts and annotates genes on the environmental sequences, identifies integrons in the sequences.